Hybrid Apps in Xamarin??

 About Jesse Liberty

+** Note ** Jesse is currently looking for a new position.
+You can learn more about him at https://jesseliberty.bio Thank you.
 Jesse Liberty has three decades of experience writing and delivering software projects and is the author of 2 dozen books and a couple dozen online courses.
-His latest book, Building APIs with .NET will be released early in 2025.
-Liberty is a Senior SW Engineer for CNH and he was a Senior Technical Evangelist for Microsoft, a Distinguished Software Engineer for AT&T, a VP for Information Services for Citibank and a Software Architect for PBS.
-He is a Microsoft MVP.
+His latest book, Building APIs with .NET, is now available wherever you buy your books.
+Liberty was a Team Lead and Senior Software Engineer for various corporations, a Senior Technical Evangelist for Microsoft, a Distinguished Software Engineer for AT&T, a VP for Information Services for Citibank and a Software Architect for PBS.
+He is a 13 year Microsoft MVP.

 This entry was posted in Xamarin and tagged , .
 Bookmark the permalink.